 99% of products produced in Europe are packed locally too.
 We place production and packaging in the same countries and ship products to distributors straight from the packaging plants, all assuring short transportation routes.
 Packing in Europe assures safety and sustainability under EU law.

 We don’t just lessen kilometres spent in transport.
 We reduce void fill through smart displays and pallet optimisation.
-The principle is simple, but requires thorough optimisation: less void, means less space, means less trucks and a smaller impact on the environment.
+The principle is simple, but requires thorough optimisation: less void, means less space, means fewer trucks and a smaller impact on the environment.

 Intermodal transport is used for European supply of raw materials to the factories: first we try to use ships, only then followed by rail and trucks.